 Support for kinship carers

-Read our questions and answers about kinship care in Scotland and the national kinship care service provided by Children 1st.
+Read our questions and answers about kinship care in Scotland.

 Kinship care is where a child or young person lives full-time or most of the time with a relative or family friend because they are not able to live with their birth parents.

 There are two different types of kinship care.
 These distinctions are primarily based on who has been involved in the decision-making process:

 - Formal care arrangements – where the child has been placed by social work, the court and/or children’s panel and you have received some or all parental responsibilities.
 The child’s legal status can be either ‘looked after’ by the local authority or ‘non looked after’ with a Section 11/Residence Order also known as a Kinship Care Order.

 - Informal care arrangements - where a voluntary decision has been made with relatives for the care of the child.
 Social workers have played no significant role and you have no parental rights or responsibilities for the child.

 If you are a kinship carer it is important to understand the legal status of the child(ren) you are caring for.
 Whether your child is ‘Looked after’ or not ‘looked after’ by the local authority is central to understanding your entitlements, rights and duties of the local authority to provide support.

 Whether a child is deemed looked after or non-looked after is determined by who has been involved in placing the child with the kinship carer.